• Skip to Content

 If your proposal meets the Exempt Development criteria, Council approval is not required, however it is suggested that you inform Council in writing of your proposal.

 If your proposal meets the Complying Development criteria, then approval is required.
 Approval can be issued by an Accredited Certifier or Council.
-If approval is sought from Council please complete the Application for Complying Development Certificate.
+If approval is sought from Council, please visit the Planning Portal CDC

-To check basic planning information relating to your property visit the NSW Planning Portal.
+To check basic planning information relating to your property visit the NSW Planning Portal Spatial Viewer

 Development on Unregistered Land